Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-maritime-machinations.md

 > You enter the Thirsty Deckhand, greeted once again by the smell of dry wine and homemade broth.
 You hear a delightfully sad melody filling the room, as if it's coming from everywhere at once.
 On the stage, you see a gorgeous drow woman with a large harp, her braided, pearl-white hair resting on her shoulder as she plucks the strings.
 You are approached by Alanda.
 "Welcome to the Thirsty Deckhand!
 How can I help you today?"

 When the Player explains they want to hire Melena, Alanda will say that they'll need to wait for the end of her performance.
-She'll happily lead them to an empty table and ask if they want to order anything while they wait.
+She'll happily lead them to an empty table and ask if they want to order anything while they wait (they don't have to, since they're here on business).

 | Order | Price (SP) |
 | :---: | :---: |